Katama Mkangi: Contribution to the second liberation struggle

 President Moi waged a war against intellectualls, whom he considered to be critical of his administration.
 He accused them of spreading Marxism to the people.
 Mkangi was an active fighter for democracy against this Presidency of Daniel Moi which was characterised by authoritarianism.

 Mkangi alongside other progressive lecturers and academicians such as Ngũgĩ wa Thiong'o, Maina wa Kinyatti, Micere Githae Mugo, Alamin Mazrui, Abdilatif Abdalla used literary work and teachings to expose the injustices of the Moi regime.
 This made universities such as University of Nairobi and Kenyatta University hubs of resistance and opposition.
 After the coup attempt in 1982, the Moi government became even more repressive against anyone challenging their authoritarian leadership.

-In early 1986 Katama Mkangi was arrested and detained wthout trial alongside Ngotho Kariuki, Maina wa Kinyatti and Gibson Kamau Kuria, among others, during a crackdown on the Mwakenya Movement.
+In early 1986 Katama Mkangi was arrested and detained without trial alongside Ngotho Kariuki, Maina wa Kinyatti and Gibson Kamau Kuria, among others, during a crackdown on the Mwakenya Movement.
 The Mwakenya Movement had been known to advocate for multiparty democracy.

 Mkangi alongside nine other political detainees including Raila Odinga were released in February 1988, a month before the parliamentary elections.
 They spoke about the police brutality and torture that they endured while in prison.
 Mkangi had been in prison for two years.